pkarsy/AutomaticSchoolBellTimer/README.md

 They are not very convenient for this specific application.
 Also there are cases ( schools with day+afternoon timetable) where the available timers are not enough.
 The "timetable.be" script offers an unlimited number of timers and a relatively easy to use web interface.

 ### 5Ghz wifi.
 Not working but not a big deal.
-At the moment all Tasmota supported ESP chips only work with WIFI 2.4 GHz.
-This is acceptable, as most Access Points support 2.4 GHz and 5GHz at the same time, just be sure to enable it.
+At the moment all  ESP chips only work with WIFI 2.4 GHz.
+This is OK, as most Access Points support 2.4 GHz and 5GHz at the same time, just be sure to enable it.
+When 5GHz chips will be available, I will be trivial to include them.

 ### Why Tasmota and not an embeded programming language (Arduino, micropython circuitpyton, lua, ESP-IDF, toit) ?
 Tasmota acts as an operating system and solves for us some very important aspects of the project: